ClusterHQ/flocker/docs/install/post-install.rst

    Some of the suggested steps are not straightforward.
    FLOC-2092

-The pool name must match a ZFS storage pool that you have created on all of the Flocker agent nodes.
-This requires first installing :ref:`ZFS on Linux <installing-ZFS-CentOS-7>`.
+The pool name must match a ZFS storage pool that you have created on all of the Flocker agent nodes (see the installing :ref:`ZFS on Linux <installing-ZFS-CentOS-7>` steps above).
-You must also set up SSH keys at ``/etc/flocker/id_rsa_flocker`` which will allow each Flocker dataset agent node to authenticate to all other Flocker dataset agent nodes as root.
+You must also set up SSH keys at :file:`/etc/flocker/id_rsa_flocker` which will allow each Flocker dataset agent node to authenticate to all other Flocker dataset agent nodes as root.

 .. _loopback-dataset-backend: